gvwilson/thirdbit/src/fiction/santas/index.md

 "Is that a *magic* sword?"
 Finner breathed.

-"Not magic enough," their great-grandmother snapped.
+"Not magic enough," his great-grandmother snapped.
 "You two!
 Get him out of here and keep him safe.
 No, don't argue,"
 she continued as the smaller santa opened her mouth.